 Florida is flat.
 Very flat.
 No hills to act as a barrier.
 And the Gulf nearby to fuel a hurricane.

-Recent Experience with Hurricanes
+Experience with Hurricanes

 Quite honestly, I never took the time to assemble a survival kit for staying healthy during a hurricane.
 Massive denial?
 I should know better.

-Warned by my son to head home early because of the flooding, I found my usual route was blocked by a fallen tree and the policeman turning traffic away could not give me another suggestion as to how to get home.
+Warned by my son to head home early because of the flooding, I found my usual route was blocked by a fallen tree.
+The policeman turning traffic away could not give me another suggestion as to how to get home.
 I wandered through back roads, in a car without a GPS, until I came to a bridge that was covered with water.
 A pick up truck driver coming in the opposite direction advised me I could safely cross it.
 Holding my breath, I drove through the stream rushing over the top of the bridge.
 I never again want to drive through a stream.

 Superstorm Sandy knocked out power in our area of NJ for 8 days.
 We ran our generator for 4 days to power our refrigerator, computers, microwave and a few lights.
 Gas was hardly to be found.
 We invited our neighbors for a meal early in the power outage and invited them to use our shower while we still had hot water left in the tank.